Godly Play Materials: An overview by Jerome Berryman (slightly adapted for the UK context)

 There will come a time, however, when you begin to buy/commission the beautiful materials designed for Godly Play.
 When that time comes, remember that most of the materials will last for over 30 years.
 I just retired a set of parable boxes from the model classroom at St. Gabriel’s in Denver to the archives of the Center for the Theology of Childhood.
 Thea and I used them for over 35 years.
 They were still fine.
 The “retirement” was mostly for sentimental reasons.

-So please divide the start-up cost for each material by 30 (years) to get the annual cost.
-You will also find that many people will happily donate money for these materials and local carpenters will love making them as a ministry.
-Cut out pictures from the catalogue.
-Blow them up and display them
+So please divide the start-up cost for each resource by 30 (years) to get the annual cost.
+You will also find that many people will happily donate money for materials and local carpenters will love making them as a ministry.

 There are also other ways to cut the costs that have just become available once again.
 Godly Play can now provide you with the unpainted materials, copies of the artwork, and the do-it-yourself kits.
 If you have any questions about the materials, please contact any of our accredited trainers in the UK for the latest advice and to help you find a way to make this work for the children in your church or school.